mialkin/docs/csharp/concurrency/asynchronous/returning task.md

-# Returning variable of Task type
+# Returning variable from Task

 ## With `async`